cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 (ENV3) pi@red:~ $ sudo nano sort.slurm
 ```

 Paste the following contents inside the nano interface by copying the following and then by pressing `Shift + Insert` inside the terminal.
+You can also change the number after `--nodes=` accordingly if you have more than or less than 3 workers.

 ```
 #!/bin/sh
+#SBATCH -p mycluster
 #SBATCH --time=1
+#SBATCH --nodes=3

 srun hostname | sort
 ```